kolesa-team/servicectx/README.md

 import "github.com/kolesa-team/xoptions"

 func testHandlerWithContext(w http.ResponseWriter, r *http.Request) {
-	// parse inter-service options from headers and add them to a context.
+	// parse options from headers and add them to a context.
-	// it's ok if no special headers were sent: an empty struct is then used instead. ctx := xoptions.ParseHeadersIntoContext(r.Context(), r.Header)
+	// it's ok if no special headers were sent: an empty struct is then used instead. ctx := xoptions.InjectIntoContextFromHeaders(r.Context(), r.Header)

 	// a remoteCall is probably defined in another package;
 	// its `username` argument is a part of business logic,
 	// but inter-service options are passed in `ctx` as an ancillary data. remoteCall := func(ctx context.Context, username string) string {
-            // inter-service options are retrieved from a context.
+            // options are retrieved from a context opts := FromContext(ctx)
-            // the remote API address is taken from these options (or default URL is used instead). url := xoptions.FromContext(ctx).Get("api", "url", "http://api")
+            // the remote API address is taken from these options (or default URL is used instead). url := opts.Get("api", "url", "http://api")
             url += "?username=" + username
+            apiRequest, _ := http.NewRequest("GET", url, nil)
+            // the options are propagated further within the headers opts.InjectIntoHeaders(apiRequest.Header)
             // TODO: execute remote call
-            // http.Get(url)

-            return fmt.Sprintf("Remote API url: %s", url)
-	}
+            // _, _ = http.DefaultClient.Do(apiRequest)

+            return fmt.Sprintf("Calling remote API at %s with headers:\n%+v", url, apiRequest.Header) }

 	w.Write([]byte(remoteCall(ctx, r.URL.Query().Get("username"))))